 gh-pageswill appear to store the built site files.

-Browse to your repository on GitHub and choose the branch
+Browse to your repo’s landing page on GitHub and select the branch

 gh-pagesas the publishing source throught Settings → Options → GitHub Pages:

 Visit your website at the address indicated by GitHub.

 On platforms other than GitHub, we cannot enjoy the convenience of GitHub Actions.
 Therefore, we should build the site locally (or on some other 3rd-party CI platform) and then put the site files on the server.